ojus1/Time2Vec-PyTorch/README.md

 # Time2Vec: Learning a Vector representation of Time

 This is an attempt of reproducing the paper !["Time2Vec: Learning a Vector Representation of Time"](https://arxiv.org/pdf/1907.05321.pdf) in PyTorch.
+For Pretrained model and package to encode ISO Date-Time to vectors, please check [Date2Vec](https://github.com/ojus1/Date2Vec) which uses this package to implement the above functionality.

 ## Summary
 Popular activation functions are unable to capture periodicity of the input, hence they cannot capture the periodic nature of Time and Dates.